Inference acceleration of T5 for large batch size / long sequence length / > large models¶

 The challenge¶

-In most situations, performing inference with Onnx Runtime
+In most situations, performing inference with Onnx Runtime or TensorRT usually bring large improvement over Pytorch implementations.

-It's very true with transformer
+It's very true with transformer based models.

-(merging several operations into a single one) and therefore reduce the number of memory bounded operations.
+The main reason is that these tools will perform kernel fusions (merging several operations into a single one) and therefore reduce the number of memory bounded operations.
 Sometimes they also replace some operations by a much faster approximation.

 In the very specific case of autoregressive languages, things are a bit more complicated.